 - Provide professional development and resources that enhance curriculum and/or community in the Arlington Public Schools.

 - Support administrative leadership initiatives that enhance curriculum and/or community in the Arlington Public Schools.

 Amount: $5,000-$10,000 (over one year or multiple years)

 Who can apply:

 Arlington Public Schools teachers and administrators.
 We also encourage the involvement of local strategic partners.
 To position the grant for best success, all funded proposals require the support and approval of the Assistant Superintendent for Curriculum and Instruction.

 Application procedure and deadlines:

-Letters of Interest including project need, project description, estimated timeline, target population, qualifications of key personnel and collaborators, how the project will be sustained after the grant period, and proposed budget are due February 15.
-Finalists will meet with AEF and the Assistant Superintendent for Curriculum and Instruction, and may be asked to submit a full proposal.
-To receive a Letter of Interest, please contact AEF Board Member Amy Speare at firstname.lastname@example.org.
+Prior to applying, grant applicants must contact either the AEF President, the Arlington Public Schools AEF Liaison or the Assistant Superintendent to obtain an invitation to apply.
+Once approved to apply, Letters of Interest including project need, project description, estimated timeline, target population, qualifications of key personnel and collaborators, how the project will be sustained after the grant period, and proposed budget are due February 15.
+Applicants will meet with AEF and the Assistant Superintendent for Curriculum and Instruction.

 This planning grant will create a cohesive vision for behavioral health in the Arlington Public Schools.
 A working group will assess existing programs to identify areas of greatest need and develop a recommended action plan for district-wide services to increase support for behavioral health prevention and treatment for all students.